ChunML/NLP/chatbot/README.md

 ## Inference

-Here's are some examples of my chatbot, after being trained using Cornell Movie Dataset.
+Below are some examples of my chatbot, after being trained using Cornell Movie Dataset.
 Kind of fun!

 ```
 >Chun: Hello